What Are Poverty Thresholds And Poverty Guidelines?

 Both the poverty thresholds and the poverty guidelines are the same for all mainland states, regardless of regional differences in the cost of living.
 Both are updated annually for price changes using the Consumer Price Index for All Urban Consumers (CPI-U).

-Poverty thresholds
+Poverty Thresholds

-In addition to the income and poverty report, the Census Bureau also releases information on poverty and related information for states, counties, and other geographic divisions in annual reports also based on poverty thresholds.
+In addition to the Poverty in the United States: 2023 report, the Census Bureau also releases information on poverty and related information for states, counties, and other geographic divisions in annual reports also based on poverty thresholds.

 This is an accordion element with a series of buttons that open and close related content panels.